strace - trace system calls and signals

 terminates itself with the same signal, so that strace can be used as

-value, etc) between traced process and its parent are not preserved unless
+value, etc) between the traced process and its parent is not preserved

 When using -p without a command, the exit status of

-strace is zero unless no processes has been attached or there was an
+strace is zero unless no processes have been attached or an

 user will be able to attach to and trace processes owned by any user.
 In

 correct effective privileges.
-Since only users trusted with full root
+Since these capabilities should only be

-group are trusted users.
-If you do use this feature, please remember to
+trace group could execute it.
+If you use this feature, remember to

-install a regular non-setuid version of strace for ordinary users to
+also install a regular, non-setuid version of strace for ordinary

-Specifically, in addition to decoding native ABI, strace can decode
+one strace uses.
+Specifically, in addition to decoding native ABI,

 Architecture |